byuflowlab/DynamicStallModels.jl/testing/Oye/SeperationFunctionNotes.md

     - [x] Check the update states (step 6) equations and Tau

-  - [ ] Create a separation point test file
+  - [ ] Create a separation point test file (do this first and match figure 4-c)

     - [ ] Write out the questions I want to answer, what the answers should be, and where/when to find them

     - [ ] create the file and testset

     - [ ] make it automated

+    - [ ] test against figure 4-c (Larsen Paper) separation point curve

   - [ ] Fix Oye solver functions (check with Weston on this)